 The launch spec of Colony v2 is however, pretty bare bones.
 It’s enough for a small subset of users interested in Colony, but most need the more advanced functionality rolling out over the coming months.

-So, lean in, because right here, right now I’m going to give you the skinny on all the good stuff to come, and (roughly) when to expect it.
+So, lean in, because right here, right now I’m going to give you the skinny on all the good stuff to come.

 Allows users to deposit tokens to a locking contract so that they may be either staked on Motions, or locked in place for accurate counting for the token voting and reward distribution features that will follow later in the year.

 Colony's first governance module lets colonies use "Lazy consensus" to do decentralized governance without voting.
 It works as follows: